Professor John Holloway Visiting Professorship

 - Funder: Leverhulme Trust

-- Primary investigator: Dr Sara González
+- Primary investigator: Prof. Sara González

 John Holloway is a Professor of Sociology at the Instituto de Ciencias Sociales y humanidades in the Benemérita Universidad Autónoma de Puebla, Mexico.
 He has published widely on Marxist theory, on the Zapatista movement and on the new forms of anti-capitalist struggle.
 His book Change the World Without Taking Power (Pluto, London, 2002, new edition 2010) has been translated into eleven languages and has stirred an international debate.
 His recent book, Crack Capitalism (Pluto, 2010), takes the argument further by suggesting that the only way in which we can think of revolution today is as the creation, expansion, multiplication and confluence of cracks in capitalist domination.